vsummet/mat310_scrummage_master/syllabus.md

 * Software:

+## Catalog description:
-**Catalog description:** Catalog description: Builds on the foundation established in Introduction to Discrete Mathematics.
+Catalog description: Builds on the foundation established in Introduction to Discrete Mathematics.
 Topics include, but are not restricted to, combinatorics and graph theory, Boolean algebra, digital logic circuits, functional programming, models of computation, and computational complexity.
 Prerequisite: MAT 140.

+## A Better description:
-**A Better description:** In your first course you learned the basics of some of the many concepts that make up the general study of discrete math.
+In your first course you learned the basics of some of the many concepts that make up the general study of discrete math.
 Now, our goal is to develop more of an understanding and appreciation of the rich interplay between mathematics and computer science.
 Prior to the advent of electronic computers, discrete math was a pretty obscure branch of mathematics.
 This course aims to tell the story of how it became an important applied area of study.
 We will see how the computer itself is a physical embodiment of Boolean logic; how programming languages and compilers are constructed from the mathematics of automata theory; that recursive functions serve as a basis of computation; and we’ll see how computational theory shows us the limits of computation.
 We will also do some basic Racket programming.
 Racket is a functional language, that is, everything in Rack is a recursive function.
 While you are probably familiar with procedural programming, it is important to understand more than one programming paradigm.

-**Goals and Objectives:**
+## Goals and Objectives:
+### The big takeaways:
-* Understand and be able to apply elements of the Scrum development methodology
+1. Understand and be able to apply elements of the Scrum development methodology.
+Organize and manage a sprint.
-* Grow to appreciate the beauty and enjoy the intellectual challenges of mathematics
+2. Grow to appreciate the beauty and enjoy the intellectual challenges of mathematics and the restrictions of an applied field such as computer science.
+3. Explore, research, and present an element of historical interest to the field of discrete mathematics and its applications to computer science.
-* Grow to appreciate and enjoy the applied discipline of computer science
+4. Build and understand the mathematical models of computer hardware
+5. Build and understand the mathematical models of computation and programming

+### Specific Topics:
 * Become familiar with the basic concepts of functional programming and design some basic Racket programs
 * Become familiar with Boolean algebra and how it abstracts and unifies propositional logic, set theory, and digital circuit logic
 * Become familiar with the relationship between induction and recursion and gain a better understanding of recursion through functional programming